Gintama. Shirogane no Tamashii-hen

 The episodes from the anime television series Gintama.
-Shirogane no Tamashii-hen (銀魂．銀ノ魂篇) are based on the Gin Tama manga by Hideaki Sorachi.
-The series premiered on January 7, 2018.
+Shirogane no Tamashii-hen (銀魂．銀ノ魂篇) are based on the Gintama manga by Hideaki Sorachi.
+The series premiered on January 8, 2018.
 It is a sequel to the Gintama.
 Porori-hen anime series which aired and ended in 2017.

 The first opening theme is "Katte ni my Soul" by DISH// and the ending theme is "Hana Ichi Monme" by Burnout Syndromes.
-The second opening theme is "I Wanna Be..." by SPYAIR and the ending theme is "Hikari Shoumeiron" by CHiCO with HoneyWorks.
+The second opening theme is "I Wanna Be..." by Spyair and the ending theme is "Hikari Shoumeiron" by CHiCO with HoneyWorks.